Many people are bothered by tinnitus. They have undergone many tests but still can’t find the reason why they have this condition.

 Why does the diseased Liver or Gall Bladder result in tinnitus?
 Because the meridians of the Liver and Gall bladder run around the ears, when the Liver and Gall bladder have a blockage and heat, it will move along the meridians reaching the ears, blocking the ear circulation, causing tinnitus.

 This type of tinnitus has a particular sound intensity and feature: it sounds like running water or loud machinery noise.
 When the ears are covered by the hands, the ringing sound will louder.
-At the same time you may have the following symptoms, such as; easily to become angry, very emotional, stressed, reddened face and hot bodied, restlessness and frequent dreaming, insomnia, constipation or sluggish bowel movement, abdomen feeling full or bloating,neck and shoulder stiff and painful, headache, itchy ears.
+At the same time you may have the following symptoms, such as; easily to become angry, very emotional, stressed, reddened face and hot body, restlessness and frequent dreaming, insomnia, constipation or sluggish bowel movement, abdomen feeling full or bloating, neck and shoulder stiff and painful, headache and itchy ears.

 Suggestions for tinnitus due to Liver and gallbladder disorder: